Top Unused Traits

 Use the Traits drop-down box to select which traits you want to see in the report.

-When enabling Audience Optimization for Publishers, you must include descriptive metadata for Order IDs, as described in Step 3 of Import DFP Data Files Into Audience Manager .
+When enabling Audience Optimization for Publishers, you must include descriptive metadata for Order IDs, as described in Step 3 of Import Google Ad Manager (formerly DFP) Data Files Into Audience Manager .
 By doing this, you assure that the report details the web property as Order instead of the Order ID.

 Interpreting the Results